 Expenditure Object:

-Missing key values - FY or OBJ_CD or OBJ_NM or OBJ_SH_NM is null.
+Missing values - FY or OBJ_CD or OBJ_NM or OBJ_SH_NM is null.

 Duplicate records - If any duplicate records based on FY &OBJ_CD are found in the staging tables then the rule is to load one and to invalidate the rest..